 What is a MIME type?

-A MIME type (aka media type) is metadata that describes the type of a HTTP resource.
-Web browsers and clients usually specify the mime type of their request by including a Content-Type
+A MIME type (aka media type) is metadata describing an HTTP resource type.
+User agents (e.g., web browsers) usually specify the MIME type of their request by including a Content-Type

 header (e.g., Content-Type: text/html